We-Akon Dilinja is a mourning reflection event. In 2022 the event was held at Alfred Square at 6 am Wednesday 26 January.

 Festivals and events

 Information on the Yaluk-ut Weelam Ngargee and annual significant cultural days.

 First Peoples community

 Yalukut Willam signs

 Ten cultural markers form a self-guided tour of Port Phillip providing information on significant Aboriginal landmarks and historical figures from the region.

 First Peoples or Nation

-The term First Peoples or Nation is used as preferred term within this document after consultation with local stakeholders and in line with language used by Creative Victoria.
-First Peoples is used in the name of this document rather than Aboriginal and Torres Strait Islander, Koorie and Indigenous Australians.
+The term First Peoples, First Australians or First Nations is used as preferred terms on this website, after consultation with local stakeholders and in line with language used by Creative Victoria, rather than Aboriginal and Torres Strait Islander, Koorie and Indigenous Australians.